A Woman in Berlin: Plot summary

-The "chronicle" of the unnamed narrator begins with the end of the war reaching Berlin.
-There is constant artillery and the narrator lives in an attic apartment that belongs to a former colleague that let her stay since he is on leave.
+The "chronicle" of the unnamed Narrator begins with the end of the war reaching Berlin.
+There is constant artillery and the Narrator lives in an attic apartment that belongs to a former colleague that let her stay since he is on leave.
 Her original apartment was bombed and destroyed.
-While she lives off meagre food coupons, all of her thoughts are of food and her gnawing hunger.
-All of the Berliners spend their time either in the basement air raid shelters, their apartments, standing in lines for food, or raiding food stocks when the rations don't suffice.
-Spending time in the basement shelter, the narrator gets to know her fellow "cave dwellers" and a kind of camaraderie forms.
-When a series of bombing destroys her apartment, a pharmacist's widow "the widow" allows the narrator to live at her place.
+While she lives off meager food coupons, all of her thoughts are of food and her gnawing hunger.
+All of the Berliners spend their time either in the basement air raid shelters, their apartments, standing in lines for food, or raiding food stocks when the rations do not suffice.
+Spending time in the basement shelter, the Narrator gets to know her fellow "cave dwellers" and a kind of camaraderie forms.
+When a series of bombing destroys her apartment, a pharmacist's Widow allows the narrator to live at her place.

-All of a sudden there is silence when the Russian army reaches their street.
-The Russians set camp outside and spend their first days comparing stolen watches and bicycles.
+All of a sudden there is silence when the Red Army reaches their street.
+The Soviets set camp outside and spend their first days comparing stolen watches and bicycles.
 Eventually the soldiers enter the buildings and basement air raid shelters asking for alcohol and choosing women to rape.
-The narrator works as a sort of translator and mediator for women in the basement who are pursued for rape.
+The Narrator works as a sort of translator and mediator for women in the basement who are pursued for rape.
 She tries to convince the men to not rape women and seeks a commander to plead to stop the rapes but minimal effort is offered to the women.
 Two men outside of the basement rape the narrator after her fellow Germans close and lock the door behind her.
 Many families desperately hide their young daughters to preserve their virginity.
-Four Russian soldiers barge into the widow's apartment and one soldier, named Petka, rapes the narrator.
-After raping the narrator, Petka begins his "Romeo babble" where he expresses a liking for the narrator and how he hopes to return later that day.
+Four Soviet soldiers barge into the widow's apartment and one soldier, named Petka, rapes the narrator.
+After raping the narrator, Petka begins his "Romeo babble" where he expresses a liking for the Narrator and how he hopes to return later that day.
 That same day the widow's tenant Herr Pauli arrives and settles in his bed.
-His male presence offers some but very limited protection against the Russian sexual predators.
+His male presence offers some but very limited protection against the Soviet sexual predators.
 Another Russian soldier, described as old, enters the apartment and rapes the narrator in an exceptionally demeaning manner as he opens up her mouth to spit in it and then throws a half opened pack of cigarettes on the bed as payment.